MonzerYaghi/ChunksView/README.md

 This view has 3 attributes:

-- chunkLength : The length of each chunk (for example for the expiry date 12/23, the chunk length is 2)
 - chunksNumber: The total number of chunks (for example for the bank card pan 1111-2222-3333-4444, the number of chunks is 4)
 - chunkSeparator: The charactor that will separator the chunks, in the view the separators are predefined as follows (SPACE,DASH,SLASH,DOT)